Oron people: Politics

 The Oron people have also demanded own state to be named Obolo State with Capital in Oron Nation.
-The state will have all the Components of Obolo ancestral bond in Akwa Ibom State namely Oron Nation (5 Local Government Areas), Ibeno, Eastern Obolo and the Andoni in Rivers State.
+The state will have all the Components of Obolo ancestral bond in Akwa Ibom State, namely Oron Nation (5 Local Government Areas), Ibeno, Eastern Obolo, and the Andoni in Rivers State.

-Similarly, Oron people are requesting restoration of her other two federal Constituencies namely Oron II and Oron III to make a total of three Federal House of Representatives as Oron is observed to be o the largest Federal Constituencies in the country.
+Similarly, Oron people are requesting restoration of her other two federal Constituencies, namely Oron II and Oron III to make a total of three Federal House of Representatives as Oron is observed to be the largest Federal Constituencies in the country.

-While awaiting the creation of the State, according to one of the memos referenced above, Oron people prefers the Akwa South Senatorial District to restructured to accommodate this Obolo Connection in Akwa Ibom State as that to them will speed up development in the area and also give them the deprived opportunities to become senator.
-This arrangement will also provide the opportunity for her kith and kin (Ibeno and Eastern Obolo) to be given own Federal Constituency.
+While awaiting the creation of the State, according to one of the memos referenced above, Oron people prefers the Akwa South Senatorial District to be restructured to accommodate this Obolo Connection in Akwa Ibom State, as that to them will speed up development in the area and also give them the deprived opportunities to become senator.
+This arrangement will also provide the opportunity for her kith and kin (Ibeno and Eastern Obolo) to be given their own Federal Constituency.

 Currently, the Oron people are still struggling in their attempts to properly place the Oron Union in a position to control their social political and economy interests in the state and country.
-In the past, the Oron Union has put up such structures as the CWC (Central Working Committee), Esumbuke Oro, and quite recently, the Oron Think-Tank, and many others to address certain issues.
-There have some remarkable success success with these structures of late, but still much to be done when compared to the political expectation of the average Oron person within the State and Nigeria.
+In the past, the Oron Union has put up such structures as the Central Working Committee (CWC), Esumbuke Oro, and quite recently, the Oron Think-Tank, and many others to address certain issues.
+There have been some remarkable successes with these structures of late, but still much to be done when compared to the political expectation of the average Oron person within the State and Nigeria.

 Oron Union

-Oron Union is the first organised and known ethnic union in Nigeria, was formed in Nigeria through the threesome initiative of Chiefs Ekpu Edubio Odoro, John Anwana Esin and Okon Eyokunyi Isong, who later became the first modern Ahta Oro in 1975.
+Oron Union is the first organised and known ethnic union in Nigeria, was formed in Nigeria through the threesome initiative of Chiefs Ekpu Edubio Odoro, John Anwana Esin, and Okon Eyokunyi Isong, who later became the first modern Ahta Oro in 1975.

-On Sunday, April 26, 1925, was historic.
-On that day, Chiefs Ekpu Edubio Odoro and Anwana Osin Anwana, went visiting Okon Eyokunyi Isong, in his residence, then a court clerk, Oron Native Court.
+On the historic Sunday of April 26, 1925, Chiefs Ekpu Edubio Odoro and Anwana Osin Anwana, went visiting Okon Eyokunyi Isong in his residence, then a court clerk at Oron Native Court.
 While ventilating ideas on a number of issues, Chief E. E. Odoro, opined on the need to form a Union to address issues of Oro national interests from time to time.
-This was quickly adopted by J. A. Esin (Anwana Osin) and O. E. Isong, whereupon Chief J. A. Esin, immediately, brought out money for stationery to produce circulars and posters which were distributed to all Oro villages through the local churches to send their prominent leaders to the meeting fixed for Saturday, 23 May 1925, at the country home of Chief John Anwana Esin, Esin Ufot, Oron, where 88 Oro patriots, attended, thus marking the inauguration of ORON UNION.
+This was quickly adopted by J. A. Esin (Anwana Osin) and O. E. Isong, whereupon Chief J. A. Esin immediately brought out money for stationery to produce circulars and posters.
+Those were distributed to all Oro villages through the local churches to send their prominent leaders to the meeting fixed for Saturday, 23 May, 1925, at the country home of Chief John Anwana Esin, Esin Ufot, Oron.
+There, 88 Oro patriots attended, thus marking the inauguration of ORON UNION.
 The second meeting was hosted by Chief William N. Umoh of Abiakowo Ebughu.